NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 ### `Flanker_resp_ISFA_base_loadvars.m`

-1)	Line 18～29 sets up catcodes.
-Recall that we assigned numbers (4, 5 and 6) to `erp.stim.bin` filed (4 – congruent & eorrect; 5 – incongruent & error; 6 – incongruent & correct) in Step 1.
-Edit Line 18～29 to set up catcodes based on your data.
+1)	Lines 18～29 denote the catcodes to include in this analysis (see below).
+In Step 1, when converting the data to the PTB format, we assigned numbers (4, 5 and 6) to the `erp.stim.bin` field for each file (4 = correct congruent; 5 = error incongruent; 6 = correct incongruent).
+Here, Lines 18～29 denote which catcodes available in the individual files will be included in the analysis.
+Thus, Lines 18～29 should be modified based on the user’s data and conditions of interest.

 ```
 catcodes(1).name = 1; catcodes(1).text = 'erp.stim.bin==4'; % congruent & corr